-- Companies are encouraged to set a base year as the most recent year with available data. - Companies are encouraged to set a long-term emission reduction target, in line with their commitment to reaching net zero no later than 2050, within 24 months of obtaining a VCMI Claim. - When communicating the scope of emissions included within their targets, VCMI suggests that the emissions coverage of a company's targets, expressed as a share of total scopes 1, 2, and 3 emissions, be prominently displayed and communicated alongside any target-related communication made by the company.
-For example, if a company sets a target to reduce emissions by 30%, covering 75% of its total value-chain emissions, it should disclose the 75% coverage in any communication related to the 30% target, so as not to mislead stakeholders. - Companies are encouraged to align with the recommendations set out by the United Nations High Level Expert Group on the Net Zero Emissions Commitments of Non-State Entities and the UN-led Race to Zero, which requires companies to halve emissions by 2030.
-Companies are also encouraged to join the UN-led Race to Zero campaign.
+- Companies are encouraged to make a public commitment to achieve net-zero emissions no later than 2050, including scope 1, scope 2 and scope 3 GHG emissions, as well as land-based GHG emissions where applicable.
+Additionally, companies are also encouraged to set a longterm emissions reduction target, in line with their commitment. - Disclose the definition of net-zero adopted, in line with globally recognized sustainability frameworks or guidance, as well as the principles and/or methodology they have used or intend to use to set their net-zero target; - Regarding communicating the scope of emissions included within their targets, VCMI suggests that the emissions coverage of a company's targets, expressed as a share of total scope 1, scope 2, and scope 3 emissions, be prominently displayed and communicated alongside any target- related communication made by the company.
+For example, if a company sets a target to reduce emissions by 30%, covering 75% of its total value-chain emissions, it should disclose the 75% coverage in any communication related to the 30% target, so as not to mislead stakeholders.

+- To complement the company's near-term science-aligned target, companies should publicly support and participate in initiatives or alliances that work to accelerate global decarbonization efforts in line with the goals of the Paris Agreement, such as the SBTi's 'Ambition for 1.5C' and the UN-led Race to Zero campaign. - Companies are encouraged to align with the recommendations set out by the United Nations High Level Expert Group on the Net Zero Emissions Commitments of Non-State Entities and the UN-led Race to Zero, which requires companies to halve emissions by 2030.